 We are proud to highlight talented voiceover performers from the AAPI community at Blue Wave Voiceover and are thrilled to have such talented voice actors on our team.
-If you are looking for an Asian-American or Indian-American voice performer to authentically represent their community in your creative, look no further than, Mark Lee, Cherie B. Tay, or Kabir Singh.
+If you are looking for an Asian-American or Indian-American voice performer to authentically represent their community in your creative, look no further than, Mark Lee or Cherie B. Tay.
 The men and women on our roster offer such a wide range within their craft and are highly adaptable to settings that allow for a variety of performances and perspectives.

 We need a culture that enlightens us